by Lawrence Wilson, MD

 The truth about fruit.
 Fruit is not needed in most cases, and causes far more harm than good in most instances, in our experience.
 Fruit is mainly sugar and water, with a few vitamins and other phytonutrients.
 Berries are the best and may be eaten once daily, a few at a time.
 If you eat a whole container, you are a sugar addict and you are misusing the berries.
 Beware!

 Eating fruit is not recommended at all in nutritional balancing science.
 It is too yin in Chinese medical terms, it is mainly sugar and water, and the stomach volume is needed to eat cooked vegetables and some animal protein in most people.
-However, some fruit is a great transition if one is quitting sugar and needs something sweet, at times.
-Eating fruit is better than candy, cookies and ice cream, in other words, but not highly nourishing at all.
+Instead, feed your child and yourself some sweet vegetables such as carrots, onions or sweet potatoes.
+Try frozen, cooked vegetable popsickles.
+They are sweet if you include carrots or onions, yet they are much better than fruit.
+For more on this important topic, and why avoid fruit, please read Fruit-Eating on this website.

 3) Take a relaxed walk daily and cultivate excellent lifestyle habits.
-These include sleeping over 8 hours every single night, learning to relax a lot, loving yourself no matter what so you are not eating out of self-hatred, boredom, aloneness or other psychological causes.
+These include sleeping over 8 hours every single night, learning to relax a lot, and loving yourself no matter what, so you are not eating out of self-hatred, anger, boredom, aloneness or other psychological causes.

 This is a most important part of the recommendations.
-You may be assisted by a CD (or cassette tape if you prefer) that we offer entitled The Meditation-Observation Exercise.
+You may be assisted by a CD that I offer entitled The Meditation-Observation Exercise.
+You can also listen to this on your computer at no charge.

 4) Let go of all habits that feed the sugar habit.
 This is the hardest one of all.
 We mean by this that you will discover many minor tendencies that contribute to the sugar addiction.
 It is this way with all major addictions.